ScooloV/bbpedia/docs/death_zone/new_inducements.md

 use the named Biased Referee they can dish out harsh rulings to both sides!

-Ranulf 'Red' Hokuli 0-1 BIASED REFEREE: TH0RON KORENSSON
+Ranulf 'Red' Hokuli 0-1 BIASED REFEREE: THORON KORENSSON

-120,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULE
+120,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'WORLDS EDGE SUPERLEAGUE' SPECIAL RULE
 *One of the longest-serving officialss in Blood Bowl,* *Korensson of Zorn Uzkul was one of Roze-El's original* *apprentices.
-He's stayed meticulously up-to-date with the* *rules and has famously never made a bad call.*
+He's stayed meticulously up-to-date with the* *rules and has famously never made a bad call.
-*Many a head coach has tried to argue with him over*
+Many a head coach has tried to argue with him over*
-![](../media/death_zone/image169.jpg)*the years, only to be met with granite-faced silence and*
-*a glower that could melt gromril as Korensson's tightly-* *curled black beard bristles with barely-suppressed rage.*
+![](../media/death_zone/image169.jpg)*the years, only to be met with granite-faced silence and a glower that could melt gromril as Korensson's tightly-* *curled black beard bristles with barely-suppressed rage.
-*To this day, Korensson's broad figure and tall hat* *command instant respect from players and fans alike!*
+To this day, Korensson's broad figure and tall hat command instant respect from players and fans alike!*

 STRICT DISCIPLINE
 Korensson is renowned for bringing strict discipline to the pitch